What is a Story? Understanding Its Meaning and Definition

 Stories are not only a collection of words, they are powerful mediums to convey emotions, ideas, and experiences.

-Definition of Story
+Definition of a Story

 The Oxford Dictionary defines a story as:

-an account of imaginary or real people and events told for entertainment.Oxford Dictionary
+An account of imaginary or real people and events told for entertainment.Oxford Dictionary

 In simpler terms, a story is a structured series of events, often with characters and a plot, meant to engage or teach an audience.